tymyrddin/purple/source/docs/risk-management/to-operations.md

 As needed: when any of the triggers documented in the [risk model](risk-model.md) fire.

-The resources for going deeper into quantitative risk modelling and framework alignment are ISO 31000 (risk management principles), ISO 27005 (information security risk management), NIST SP 800-30 (risk assessment guidance), and FAIR (Factor Analysis of Information Risk) for organisations that need to quantify risk in financial terms.
+Resources for going deeper into quantitative risk modelling and framework alignment include ISO 31000 (risk management principles), ISO 27005 (information security risk management), NIST SP 800-30 (risk assessment guidance), and FAIR (Factor Analysis of Information Risk) for organisations that need to quantify risk in financial terms.